Eye Movement Desensitization and Reprocessing: What Is It?

-Eye Movement Desensitization and Reprocessing, or EMDR, is a type of psychotherapy used by mental health professionals to help people process traumatic memories.
+Let’s take a look at the benefits of Eye Movement Desensitization and Reprocessing.
+EMDR is a type of psychotherapy used by mental health professionals to help people process traumatic memories.
 EMDR is especially effective at treating post-traumatic stress disorder (PTSD), but can also be helpful for other issues such as anxiety, depression, and phobias.
 EMDR combines elements of both cognitive-behavioral therapy (CBT) and exposure therapy, and uses focused eye movements to help induce a more relaxed state, allowing negative memories and emotions to be processed more effectively.

 EMDR offers several potential benefits for people struggling with trauma and other issues.
 These include: